sheltermanager/asm3/doc/manual/wordkeys.rst

     The animal's age in readable form (eg: “5 years and 6 months”) Description / AnimalComments
     The animal description box.
-HealthProblems
+DescriptionAttr
+    The descriptionfield, but truncated to 100 characters with linebreaks suppressed and double quotes escaped to use in an HTML attribute HealthProblems
     The health problems field
 LitterID / AcceptanceNumber